Huichelaar/FE8U_bases/README.md

 Issue: Sometimes FreeRoaming unit staggers when moving.
 Not sure what causes it.
 Seems to happen when changing directions sometimes.
 Stopping movement and starting seems to be a way to fix it when it happens.

 Issue: Switching which unit is controlled won't preserve which direction the previous unit faced.
-Switching controlled unit has been disabled.
+Switching controlled unit has been disabled by default, but can be enabled by setting a flag.
 Facing direction could be stored in two bits in a unit's RAM UnitStruct.
 I'll leave that as an exercise to the reader.

 Explain how adding idle gfx for controllable units works.

+Explain what you did to the WMStruct flags and WMSave & WMLoad.

+Mention the ASMCs

 Mention you changed FreeMU to:
   - Initialize active unit as controlled unit.
 This means having to set SET_ACTIVE somewhere in the BeginningScene.